-• Consent must be informed - that is the person giving consent needs to understand why information will be shared, what will be shared, who will see information, the purpose of sharing it and the implications for them of sharing that information.
+Consent must be informed - that is the person giving consent needs to understand why information will be shared, what will be shared, who will see information, the purpose of sharing it and the implications for them of sharing that information.

-Separated parents/carers
+Separated parents

-- Consent to share need only be sought from one parent/carer.
-Where parents/carers are separated, this would normally be the parent/carer with whom the child resides. - Where there is a dispute, this needs to be considered carefully. - Where the child is looked after, the local authority, as 'corporate parent' may also need to be consulted before information is shared.
+- Consent to share need only be sought from one parent.
+Where parents are separated, this would normally be the parent with whom the child resides. - Where there is a dispute, this needs to be considered carefully. - Where the child is looked after, the local authority, as 'corporate parent' may also need to be consulted before information is shared.